 Check your website performance and SEO.
 There may be something that is preventing your site from coming up in the returns.

-Self care.
+Self-care.
 Use this time to hit the gym and get some sleep.
-If you work lots of extra hours normally, reconnect with your family and friends.
+If you work lots of extra hours typically, then reconnect with your family and friends.
 Go ride your horse.
 Meditate.
 Go kayaking or hiking.

 Clean your desk.
-There are likely things hiding and waiting for attention.
+Likely there are things wanting attention.
 You don’t have the excuse of being too busy to deal with them.

-Take a class in sales, marketing or business.
-Down time should be used for self-improvement.
-There are all kinds of online classes available for a small fee.
+Take a class in sales, marketing, or business.
+Downtime should be used for self-improvement.
+There are all kinds of online courses available for a small fee.
 Try this Udemy course offered by marketing guru, Seth Godin, for only $27.
 Read those business books that you never seem to have time to read.